governance-at-scale 5 min read

 Microsoft’s definition is deliberately broad: “an environment for hosting your workloads, pre-provisioned through code.”
 That definition is accurate but not particularly useful.
 The more useful framing is narrower: a landing zone is the answer to the question “what must be true about every Azure environment before we deploy anything into it?”

 That question resolves into three categories of decisions.
 First, identity and access — who can do what, where, and under what conditions.
-This covers your management group RBAC hierarchy, Privileged Identity Management configuration, conditional access policies that apply to Azure management plane access, and how workload identities authenticate to platform services.
-Second, network topology — hub-and-spoke vs Virtual WAN, how on-premises connectivity terminates, DNS resolution architecture, and how private endpoints resolve across the environment.
-Third, governance and management — which Azure Policy initiatives are assigned at which scope, what constitutes the log collection baseline across all workloads, and how resources are organised within the management group and subscription hierarchy.
+This covers your management group RBAC hierarchy, Privileged Identity Management configuration, and how workload identities authenticate.
+Second, network topology — hub-and-spoke vs Virtual WAN and DNS resolution architecture.
+Third, governance and management — which Azure Policy initiatives are assigned at which scope.

 The Three Most Common Landing Zone Mistakes

 Mistake 1: Building one landing zone for everything.
-A single management group structure and policy set that applies equally to production, development, sandbox, and identity workloads is one of the most common patterns and one of the most problematic.
-The result is a policy configuration that is either too restrictive for development — in which case engineers bypass it — or too permissive for production — in which case governance gaps accumulate in your most critical environments.
+A single management group structure and policy set that applies equally to production, development, and sandbox workloads is a common failure point.
+The result is a policy configuration that is either too restrictive for development or too permissive for production.

 Mistake 3: Manual landing zones.
-A landing zone defined in a Word document and applied through the portal is not a landing zone.
-It is a description of what someone intended to configure.
-Drift begins on day one and accelerates as engineers make portal changes to unblock workload deployments.
-Within six months, the documented landing zone and the actual environment are meaningfully different.
+A landing zone applied through the portal is not a landing zone.
+Drift begins on day one.
 Within twelve months, nobody is confident they know what is actually configured.

 The Decisions That Are Hard to Undo